-- The proposed development will result in the loss of land that is considered "highly productive land", in this instance being Land Use Capability (LUC) Class 2 soils, which is the subject of the recent Proposed National Policy Statement on Highly Productive Land (proposed NPS-HPL).
-The evidence of Ms Aston downplays the importance of the soil resource, and notes that the part of the area has already been identified for urban growth through a strategic planning process, which I accept.
-However this does not apply to a large portion of the land in the northern part of the plan change area, and under the Airport Noise Contour. - 146.
+- The proposed development will result in the loss of land that is considered "highly productive land", in this instance being Land Use Capability (LUC) Class 2 (36.1ha) and 3 (7.57ha) soils, which is the subject of the recent Proposed National Policy Statement on Highly Productive Land (proposed NPS-HPL).
+The evidence of Mr Mthamo, supported by Ms Harte downplays the importance of the soil resource.78 - 154.
 While it is acknowledged that the proposed NPS-HPL is in draft, and is not required to be given effect to, the discussion document still contains relevant matters that can be considered in terms of planning practice.
 The cumulative impact of loss of finite soils over time to urban development could potentially be significant.
 From 1990-2008, 4,800 hectares of LCU 1 and 2 land was lost to urban expansion in Canterbury.
 This is further exacerbated by larger areas of LUC 2 soil being identified within FDAs in Map A which is subsequent to the dates above (noting that these have been through a strategic planning process through amendments to the CRPS, as well as the Rolleston Structure Plan).
-The discussion document notes that there has been a tendency for urban expansion to occur outwards, rather than upwards, when both forms of development are needed.
+The discussion document notes that there has been a tendency for urban expansion to occur outwards, rather than upwards, when both forms of development are needed. - 155.
+I consider that such decisions regarding expansion on to highly productive land should be made following a strategic review of development options across a district and sub-regional basis, enabled through processes such as Our Space, and development of the Greater Christchurch spatial plan.
+That will ensure that where greenfield expansion is to occur, that urban growth is directed to areas that do not comprise the most valuable soil resources, or that at least, options are evaluated at a region wide scale to determine the most appropriate location for development.
+In particular for Selwyn District, such processes would recognise that less versatile soils are available to the western side of Rolleston.